 file activity — across your endpoints, in the cloud and in applications

 We don’t have to muck around at the kernel level, playing the whack-a-mole game of activity-blocking.
-All of this means that the robust functionality of Code42 Next-Gen Data Loss Protection is completely unimpacted by the security improvements of the Catalina upgrade.
+All of this means that the robust functionality of Incydr is completely unimpacted by the security improvements of the Catalina upgrade.

-business-critical push to move to next-gen data loss protection
+Providing the business-critical push to move to a new data risk protection solution

 Most security pros already know the many pains of running legacy DLP products on Macs.
 So, the good news is that the Catalina kernel crisis will give many security teams the final push they need, providing a business-critical reason to move to a better data loss protection solution.
-In fact, several of the world’s leading tech companies anticipated the Catalina kernel crisis and have turned to Code42 Next-Gen Data Loss Protection: not just to fill the gap created by the Catalina upgrade — but to help them build a more forward-thinking, future-ready data loss protection strategy.
+In fact, several of the world’s leading tech companies anticipated the Catalina kernel crisis and have turned to Code42 Incydr.